THIS is where we need to focus our efforts for National Poetry Month 2017 and it's many poem-a-day-for-30-days projects...

 WHAT TO SUBMIT: Up to 10 poems or up to 10 pages of poetry.
 Work may have been previously published in a journal, book, anthology, or other form.
 Please indicate in your submission where any previously published work appeared.
 We will research and pursue any necessary permissions during the development process.

-HOW TO SUBMIT: Submit here on Submittable.
+HOW TO SUBMIT: Submit on Submittable.
 If you do not have a Submittable account you may create one for free during the submission process.
+Please submit a Word document.
+Not a PDF.
+Word.
+With minimal formatting.
+PDFs and Word docs with lots of formatting make it harder to create the manuscript.